 - Who you are and where you live.

-- You may like to send a copy to your support person or someone else.
+You may like to send a copy to your advocate, a support person or someone else.
 For example, if you are unhappy with your hospital or disability respite care, you may want to copy the letter to your GP.
 If you are complaining about an individual health professional, you may want to send a copy to their professional body.

 Often a letter is followed by a meeting to resolve the issues.